 Ann Olivarius’ legal career predates her admission to the bar: when she was just 22 years old, she made American legal history as a plaintiff in the landmark 1977 Title IX case Alexander v.
 Yale, which for the first time determined that sexual harassment was a form of sex discrimination outlawed by Title IX.
-For Olivarius, the experience of fighting for women’s equality in a courtroom proved inspiring and transformative: she turned down medical school to pursue a legal career.
+For Olivarius, the experience of fighting for women’s equality in a courtroom proved inspiring and transformative: she decided against medical school to pursue a legal career.
 Olivarius attended Yale Law School and the Yale School of Management, where she completed a five-year joint JD/MBA in three years with highest honors while pregnant in her final year.

 Olivarius grew up in New Jersey, the oldest of five daughters in a Catholic household headed by parents who never had enough money and would have preferred boys.
-The ambition to compete and win on male-dominated professional playing fields spurred Olivarius to join corporate America as a lawyer and financier on graduating from Yale Law School and the Yale School of Management.
+The ambition to compete and win on male-dominated professional playing fields spurred her to join corporate America as a lawyer and financier on graduating from Yale Law School and the Yale School of Management.
 In those years, working at Goldman Sachs, Perot Systems and Shearman & Sterling, she became convinced of two things: that for women, money is part of the path to full equality, and that it is possible to earn good money while doing good.

 When you’re a woman or person of color, excellence frequently doesn’t protect you from employers’ and colleagues’ prejudices.
-Olivarius specializes in representing clients who have faced discrimination and harassment at work based on their gender, race, sexuality, ethnicity or religion and holding their employers to account.
-Olivarius excels at building cases against precisely the kind of prestigious, legally aggressive and deep-pocketed businesses she used to work for, including publicly traded companies, top investment banks and international law firms.
+Olivarius specializes in representing clients who have faced discrimination and harassment at work based on gender, race, sexuality, ethnicity or religion, and holding their employers to account.
+She excels at building cases against precisely the kind of prestigious, legally aggressive and deep-pocketed businesses she used to work for, including publicly traded companies, top investment banks and international law firms.
 She operates on the assumption that these businesses desire to do good in the world, but sometimes lack the necessary tools or motivation to confront the problems created by a few bad actors.
 Olivarius seeks, as a lawyer, to help companies live up to their best standards while vigorously advocating on behalf of clients whose rights have been violated.